beginning of content

 Key facts

-• A varicocele is a network of swollen veins in your scrotum, usually on the left side.
+• A varicocele is a group of swollen veins in your scrotum, usually on the left side.

-• It causes a lump in your scrotum, which you may be able to see or feel when you stand up, cough or strain.
+• A varicocele often causes a lump in your scrotum, which you may be able to see or feel when you stand up, cough or strain.

 What is a varicocele?

-A varicocele is a network of swollen veins in your scrotum, near your testicle.
-Varicocele is pronounced vari-co-seal and sometimes spelled ‘varicocoele’.
+A varicocele is when the veins in your scrotum become enlarged (larger than normal) or swollen.
+Varicocele is sometimes spelled 'varicocoele'.

-Some people say a varicocele feels like a 'bag of worms'.
-It usually occurs on the left side of the scrotum, but it can occur on both sides.
-It’s rare to have a varicocele only on the right side.
+Some people say a varicocele looks or feels like a 'bag of worms'.
+It usually occurs only on the left side of your scrotum, but it can happen on both sides.
+It's rare to have a varicocele only on the right side of your scrotum.

-A varicocele can develop around puberty.
-Varicoceles are more common as you get older.
+A varicocele usually develops after the age of puberty and becomes more common as you get older.

 What are the symptoms of a varicocele?

-You may notice a lump in your scrotum.
-Varicoceles can usually be felt or seen when you’re standing up.
+The most common symptom of a varicocele is a lump in your scrotum.
+This can usually be felt or seen when you're standing up.

-If the varicocele is small, you might only notice it if you are upright and you:
+If the varicocele is small, you might only notice it if you are standing up and you:

 Most people don't feel any pain from a varicocele.
-You might feel a dull ache or 'dragging' sensation, or your testicle might feel heavy.
-Some people find it can be uncomfortable after:
+However, you might feel a dull ache or 'heavy' sensation in your scrotum.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.